-- Excess clause: RM400 (exclusive of GST) - Total repair charges RM4,240 (GST inclusive) - The repairer bills the insurer for RM 3,576 (minus the excess) - Insurer/takaful operator cannot claim deemed input tax credit of RM216 (RM240 - RM24) on the amount of RM3,816 cash payout - The repairer bills the insured RM424 (GST inclusive) for the excess amount and the insured claims RM24 as his input tax because he is a registered person - Repairer releases the vehicle to the owner/insured after collecting the excess amount - Repairer accounts for output tax of RM240 on repair charges.
+- Excess clause: RM400 (exclusive of GST) - Total repair charges RM4,240 (GST inclusive) - The repairer bills the insurer for RM3,816 (minus the excess) - Insurer/takaful operator claim input tax credit of RM216 (RM240 RM24) on the amount of RM3,816 cash paid to the repairer. - The repairer bills the insured RM424 (GST inclusive) for the excess amount and the insured claims RM24 as his input tax because he is a registered person - Repairer releases the vehicle to the owner/insured after collecting the excess amount - Repairer accounts for output tax of RM240 on repair charges.